teeframe/protocol-documentation/src/packets/snaps-concept.md

 ## Snap IDs

-Every snap item, in addition to the item ID, has it own ID. **The ID is a unique identifier for the item in the current game context.** It is important to understand that every snap item will have a different way to generate its ID.
+Every snap item, in addition to the item ID, has it own ID. **The ID is a unique identifier for the item in the current game context.** It is important to understand that every snap item will have a different way to have an ID assigned.

 There are the following ways for a snap item to have an ID assigned: